 Why did you choose to study this course and why LCC?

 I always wanted to study journalism and I knew that LCC was a leading college for creative minds.
 I thought it would allow me to thrive and challenge myself.

 Where are you working at the moment and what are some recent interesting projects you’ve worked on?

-I'm currently looking for work and internships, but I worked on some pretty cool projects whilst doing my journalism BA.
+I'm currently working as a Digital Editorial Assistant at the Daily Express and the Daily Star.
+Whilst on my BA I worked on some pretty cool projects.
 One of them was the production of a short film, documenting the progress of participants from the Refugee Journalism Project.
 The project aims to help and support journalist refugees to re-establish their careers in the UK.
 The documentary was screened at LCC in March 2017.

 What are your fondest memories of LCC?